Lab 6 - Hyperlinks & Lists

 Issue the following command to recursively copy the contents of your labs-6-10-assignment-1-username directory into /var/www/html

-sudo cp -R labs-6-10-assignment-1-username/* /var/www/html
+sudo cp -R labs-6-10-and-assignment-1-username/* /var/www/html

 Confirm the contents have been written to document root.